intro

 Diversity Education Services

-The Office of Inclusion and Diversity offers educational sessions to increase the knowledge, skills and awareness related to diversity, equity and inclusion for faculty, staff and students at Auburn University.
+The Office of Inclusion and Diversity offers educational sessions to increase the knowledge, skills and awareness related to access and opportunity for faculty, staff and students at Auburn University.
 These offerings use research-informed content and active learning strategies toward deep learning and skill development.
-We offer various modalities for faculty, staff and students, including synchronous (face-to-face) offerings and asynchronous (virtual) offerings.
 We are proud to partner with the Human Resources Development to offer faculty and staff a number of courses that are open for registration here.
 We also offer a variety of asynchronous courses for students through Vector Solutions Learning Management Systems.

 Diversity Engagement